Settings

 Is the following statement True or False:

-Enforcing least privilege access is not an effective measures against insider threats.
+Enforcing least-privilege access is not an effective measure against insider threats.

 Enforcing the principle of least privilege ensures that individuals only have access to the information necessary to perform their job functions.
 By restricting access rights to sensitive data on a need-to-know basis, organizations reduce the risk of unauthorized disclosure or abuse of information by insiders.